aoacse/docker/README.md

 logs_index
 ```
 3. select timestamp.
 If you cannot see the timestamp, press "refresh fields".
 Important: You have to send some requests before you can create the index.

 4. Next go to "Saved Objects" and import the json file from the kibana git folder.

+5. you can also use the API Management to define your own API.
+Login into API Management UI: http://localhost:8002/#!/ admin/admin and start publishing an API.

 ### URLs:
 1. Admin Zero ESB: http://kafka1:8080/esb0/admin